 The use of the domain system was first mentioned by Jon Postel in RFC 881.
 RFC 882 additionally provides a description of an early form of the DNS.
 An update of the implementation schedule can be found in RFC 897.
 One of the core evolutionary aspects was apportioning responsibilities; no longer would a single fixed file needed to be maintained (a task, which grew larger as the network grew), but rather the network would be structured into ‘domains’.
 An entity with authority over a domain would be responsible for keeping track of all of the hosts connected to that domain.

 The next phase of the formation and structuring of the DNS was documented in RFC 920, which defined the Top Level Domains (TLDs).
-ARPA, GOV, EDU, COM, MIL, and ORG, and country code Top Level Domains.
+ARPA, GOV, EDU, COM, MIL, and ORG, and country code Top Level Domains (ccTLDs).
 This document includes a reference to ISO 3166-1 as a list of ‘English country names and code elements’ (the ‘ISO 3166-1 list’).
-Actual delegations of two letter country code TLDs started in 1985, initially mainly to academic institutions.
+Actual delegations of two letter country code TLDs started in 1985, initially mainly to local academic institutions.

 In November 1987 RFC 1032 ‘(titled Domain Administrators Guide’) was published.
-In this RFC the evolution of ideas set out in RFC 920 were documented, in particular and relevant in this context, policies for the establishment and administration of domains, including the use of ISO 3166 as the standard for country names.
+In this RFC the evolution of ideas set out in RFC 920 were documented, in particular and relevant in this context, policies for the establishment and administration of domains, including the use of ISO 3166 as the standard list for two-letter country codes.
 According to, RFC 1032:

 Countries that wish to be registered as top-level domains are required to name themselves after the two-letter country code listed in the international standard ISO-3166.
 In some cases, however, the two-letter ISO country code is identical to a state code used by the U.S. Postal Service.
 Requests made by countries to use the three-letter form of country code specified in the ISO-3166 standard will be considered in such cases so as to prevent possible conflicts and confusion.